laravel/docs/eloquent.md

     php artisan make:model Flight --migration

-You may generate various other types of classes when generating a model, such as factories, seeders, policies, and controllers.
+You may generate various other types of classes when generating a model, such as factories, seeders, policies, controllers, and form requests.
 In addition, these options may be combined to create multiple classes at once:

 ```bash
 # Generate a model and a FlightFactory class...